datboi-1337/art_engine/README.md

 # Utils

-## archiveCollection
-The archive system is meant to enable saving whole collection setups.
-This is useful in cases where you're generating multiple collections, and may need to re-visit something down the line.
-Running `npm run archive` will prompt you to enter a folder name where the contents of the 'layers' and 'src' folders will be copied, and defaults are restored in the main directory.

 ## createOpenseaCSV
 This is a standalone script that will create Opensea studio compatible metadata from just the _metadata.json file in the build/json folder.
 This shouldn't be necessary if generated using the datlips engine, as Opensea studio metadata is already generated in the 'opensea-drop' folder during normal generation.
 This is useful as a standalone script for collections that may have been generated using a different engine.

 **NOTE** _metadata.json file must be present.

 ## cleanMetadata
 This utility gives the option to remove some commonly requested items.
 Set any to true to remove them from generated metadata.
-Original metadata is preserved, and clean metadata is saved to build_new/json <br/>
+Original metadata is preserved in backup folder. <br/>

-**NOTE**: These elements are used as keys in other utilities, so please be sure to backup your metadata before running this, and only run AFTER running any other metadata manipulation utility (rename, update URI, etc.).
+**NOTE**: These elements are used as keys in other utilities, so please be sure to only run AFTER running any other metadata manipulation utility (rename, update URI, etc.), or be prepared to restore a backup before changing things again.

 ```js
 let removeDna = true;